arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ## Widgets

-Widgets are the building blocks of your dashboard, and can be used to either visualize data or to interact with your board.
+Widgets are the building blocks of your dashboard and can be used to either visualize data or interact with your board.
 Widgets are linked to a single cloud variable, and as that variable updates, the widget will as well.

-There are many different widgets available that fits different types of uses, such as:
+There are many different widgets available that fit different types of uses, such as:
 - **Gauge** - displaying data in a "gauge" style.
 - **Switch** - for switching a boolean, i.e. turning something on/off.
 - **Map** - display the location of your Thing.
 - **Messenger** - to display or send strings to your board.

-Full list of widgets and how to use them are available in the [List of Widgets](#list-of-widgets) .
+A full list of widgets and how to use them is available in the [List of Widgets](#list-of-widgets) .

 ### Link Widgets & Variables